nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `EMAIL`: Email address

 **Note:** Email address is not restrictive in BakeBuddy.
 Hence invalid addresses may be allowed to be added.
+It is advised to not add email addresses that are excessively long.
 We will aim to improve email address validation features in subsequent iterations.
 * `ADDRESS`: Physical address
 * `INFORMATION`: Additional customer details
 * `INGREDIENTS_SUPPLIED`: List of ingredients (for suppliers)